Gustavo Louis Montaño

 Expressing conditional expectations with respect to probabilities

-where f is the standard normal probability density function.
+where $f$ is the standard normal probability density function.
 The numerator of this last equation is evalauted below.

 This expression can serve as a complementary statistic to the 97.5 percentile to gauge how much may be lost in the event prices move beyond the 97.5 percentile.